andyhoyle/Crucial-CQRS/README.md

 # Crucial

-A WebAPI, Entity Framework, AngularJS (and soon SignalR) sample project to demonstrate CQRS and Event Sourcing.
+A WebAPI, Entity Framework, AngularJS (and ~~soon~~ now SignalR) sample project to demonstrate CQRS and Event Sourcing.

 Inspiration and adapation of code from:
 - http://prodinner.codeplex.com/